adriansokolowski/OpenloadCrawler/README.md

 # openload-crawler-old
+Web Scrapper from old project
-I publish it since openload.co is dead.
-Crawler from old project.
-It connects to the openload API.
-Grabs movie links from filmy.to, remote upload them to the account and then to the server with data from filmweb.
+Publish since openload.co is dead and don't need it anymore...
+Connects to the openload API.
+Grabs movie links, remote upload them to the openload account and to the server with data from filmweb.

 Copyright 2017